 All of this can be avoided by a small but essential change of emphasis.
 Or rather two changes.
 First, in the face of the distortive effects on equality of opportunity that unfettered free enterprise produces, why accept the premise that the free market system itself should ever be the ideal?
 Now defenders of unfettered capitalism will argue that we really have no other choice because interference with the system will always distort the invisible hand of supply and demand, that those who would interfere desire nothing less than the egalitarianism that ends in communism, and so the inequalities of opportunity produced by capitalism are simply the cost of doing business.
 Of course, they aren’t the ones paying that cost.
 But their argument is retrograde and has been disproven by the history of the last century.
 From the Sixteenth Amendment of 1909 to the estate tax of 1916, we have a venerable history of tinkering with the markets to increase equality of opportunity.
 For nearly a century, it has been a bit silly to call the United States a free market economy.
 Is it merely a coincidence that this same century has seen our mixed markets system become the world’s dynamo?
 The second change requires us to go beyond terms like “fairness” and “income inequality.”
 We should unabashedly claim the moral high ground in this issue by framing it as one of economic justice.

 I am not being platitudinous or elevated here.
-I am arguing that using “fairness” as a basis for addressing this issue only takes the argument so far before running down the slippery slope to communism.
+I am arguing that using “equality” as a basis for addressing this issue only takes the argument so far before running down the slippery slope to communism.

 Here’s why.
-It is all very well to demand economic fairness of opportunity, provided you embrace the premises of unfettered capitalism.
+It is all very well to demand economic equality of opportunity, provided you embrace the premises of unfettered capitalism.
 The problem in not embracing it is that there seems no other place to stop demanding “economic equality” until one bumps up against the failed experiment first proposed by Karl Marx.
 And indeed, defenders of the flawed system we now employ exploit that slippery slope in establishing their own uncompromising demands.
 If you want to enter that arena, you may argue for equality of opportunity, but even that is a blunt instrument because free market zealots can respond that inequality is simply the cost of doing business and what better system can you offer?

 So long as all members of a polity have an equality of kind that fulfills their economic requirements, inequalities of degree are to be celebrated.
 This is the equality Jefferson referenced in the Declaration of Independence: all are created equally human and equally entitled to the environment that facilitates the fulfillment of their needs.
 The same distinction holds in regard to political power.
 We all have equal rights (a right is merely the recognition of a human need that justice [what we are due] guarantees) to participate in our political system and be judged in court (see “Natural and Political Rights”).
 This is our political equality of kind which justice requires, yet officeholders clearly have more political power than ordinary citizens and so have the inequality of degree that justice also requires as a function of their office.
 When we seek out the kind and degree distinction, we see it everywhere.
 It is exemplified by the old joke: “What do you call the physician who graduated at the bottom of his med school class?
 Doctor.”
 Certainly, the public defender and the limousine lawyer may have different degrees of competency, but their licensure is identical.
 Degree and kind are everywhere.